martinberlin/udpx/README.md

 ## Additional libraries

 **S or "Little Stream"** is an an embedded streaming library for embedded devices.
 Is simple data transport layer that is meant to be used in the UDPX project that both is small as possible, and made for real-time applications, which has the ability to be compressed.
 And it also overcomes the maximum transport size limit of the ESP32 on Arduino framework, since you cannot receive an UDP bigger than 1470 bytes, S takes care of joining the data for you having a callback that get's called once it receives the last package.
+S is being currently tested and implemented in the **testing/s** branch of this repository.

 **Pixels** is a binary transport protocol.
 A way to send bytes to an ESP32 that are after arrival decoded and send to a RGB / RGBw Led strip.

 Both where developed by Samuel and are used by UDPX.
+This firmware a part of integrating this libraries has the MQTT part to register in Pixelpusher.
+Although all this is evolving and in the future they will be a [GO api](https://github.com/IoTPanic/pixelpusher) that may handle this part as well.

 ## Branches

 **develop** Main branch only with Pixels protocol.

-**feature/s** Implementing here the Pixels+S Protocol (Aka "Little stream" https://github.com/IoTPanic/s)
+**testing/s** Implementing here the Pixels+S Protocol (Aka "Little stream" https://github.com/IoTPanic/s)

 **feature/tv-matrix** On this one we are experimenting sending compressed Pixels to a WS2812BALLPANEL Led matrix Panel 44x11 ([Demo with 484 pixels](https://twitter.com/martinfasani/status/1182244962395656192))

 **feature/tcp** A TCP experiment since Martin had to do something for a client that wanted to use HTTP, interesting to see how fast is UDP compared to TCP, just left there for research reasons.

-**feature/json-v0.1** Only for historical reasons, our first JSON + Brotli protocol, that was tested and even though the limitations [proved to be quite fast](https://twitter.com/martinfasani/status/1166106095858966529).
+**feature/json-v0.1** Only stored for historical reasons, it our first JSON + Brotli compressed protocol, that was tested and even though the limitations [proved to be quite fast](https://twitter.com/martinfasani/status/1166106095858966529).

 ## Test after compiling